CPVC: What Is It and Where Is It Used?

 - Flexibility: PEX tubing is flexible and can be bent and curved without the need for fittings, making it easier and faster to install in tight spaces.
 CPVC, on the other hand, is rigid and requires more fittings and joints, which can increase the risk of leaks.

-- Durability: PEX is highly durable and resistant to corrosion and freezing, making it less likely to develop leaks or burst in extreme temperatures.
+- Durability:: PEX is highly durable and resistant to corrosion and freezing, making it less likely to develop leaks or burst in extreme temperatures.
 CPVC, while durable, is more prone to damage from freezing or extreme temperature changes, becoming brittle over time.

 - Cost: PEX is generally less expensive than CPVC, as it requires fewer fittings and less labor to install.

-Overall, PEX tubing is a more versatile, durable, and cost-effective option for plumbing systems than CPVC.
 While CPVC has been a popular choice for many years, the advantages of PEX tubing have made it a preferred option for many homeowners and contractors.

-The cost to replace CPVC with PEX tubing will vary depending on several factors such as the size of the area being repiped, the number of plumbing fixtures, the accessibility of the pipes, and the complexity of the installation.
+The cost to replace CPVC with PEX tubing will vary depending on several factors, such as the size of the area being repiped, the number of plumbing fixtures, the accessibility of the pipes, and the complexity of the installation.

 It's important to note that these are just rough estimates, and the actual cost of replacing CPVC with PEX tubing will depend on the specific circumstances of your situation.
-We can provide you with a free in home quote from a member of our professional team of local estimators.
-Call or Message us today.

-Here at Repipe Specialists, we've fully replaced the plumbing in over 75,000 homes since 1991 using both copper piping and PEX tubing.
+Here at Repipe Specialists, we've replaced CPVC plumbing in homes across the United States using Uponor PEX-A tubing.
 We continually get positive customer feedback from customers about their overall home repipe experiences.
 We often exceed their expectations on:

 - Speed: Our repipe crews typically complete a repipe in a day, returning on another day for wall patching.